The Convoluted Real Life Romantic Adventures of a Bohemian Serf Abroad and at “Home” During Fewer Than Two Months of the Clinton Administration

 Pariser Strasse 2

-I had a wife (28), a mistress (20) and a girlfriend (19).
+I had a wife (28), a mistress (18 or 19) and a girlfriend (20).
 The girlfriend was the daughter of an Iranian dissident.
 It was great.
 I was (36).
 I was nuts.
+How and where would Ursula fit…?

 The (first) wife was not really a wife but I really was fucking her, living with her, liking her… sometimes.
 Sometimes I hated her Harpy guts.
 But she had her own life.
 Who am I to say that she had mental problems?
 Maybe I was her mental problem.